This article describes the Rapid Rollback process for disaster recovery.

 - The environment of the target machine and the Datto appliance must meet Datto's networking requirements.
-See the SIRIS, ALTO and DNAS Networking & Bandwidth Requirements article for more information.
+In particular, Rapid Rollback requires outbound access via TCP to ports 80, 443, and 3260.
+See the SIRIS, ALTO, and DNAS Networking & Bandwidth Requirements article for more information.

 You should have the following items available when starting this process:

-- USB stick that is at least 8 GB
+- A USB stick that is at least 8 GB

-- If your backups are encrypted, you will need the encryption passphrase for the protected system that you are restoring.
+- The encryption passphrase for the protected system you are restoring (if encrypted)